 - Mix ingredients - Add mirin, sugar, and sake to a sauce pan over medium heat.
 Whisk the ingredients.
 Once the mixture reaches a boil, turn down the heat to low and add the soy sauce and whisk.
 Simmer for 10 minutes and occasionally stir.

-Hint: Keep an eye on the sauce to ensure the sugar doesn't burn.
+- Keep an eye on the sauce to ensure the sugar doesn't burn.
 If it bubbles too long, remove the pan from the heat and whisk to cool.

-What to Serve with Unagi Sauce
+What to Serve with Eel Sauce

 - Dipping sauce for broccoli, roasted asparagus, and other vegetables.
 If you want to make this unagi sauce for veggies, combine ½ cup of kewpie mayo and 1 tablespoon of unagi sauce